1. Introduction

 Perhaps he might have broken his arm playing in this very Park?

-Earlier on this walk, we saw Canary Island PINE trees along the edge of O’Connell Street.
+Earlier on this walk, you would have seen Canary Island PINE trees along the edge of O’Connell Street.

 In 1928, an avenue of about 70 Canary Island PALM trees was planted here along Robe Terrace.
 They’re still here, and you can see they are thickest here, near the corner of Main North Rd.